LucasBerbesson/Laser-cat/README.md

 It moves the tower to the new position and stays still for a time between min_freeze and max_freeze (this aims to reproduce the behaviour of an insect landing somewhere for a bit and then flying off, that's the variable you need to increase if your cat is fat...).
-Ans starts the process over and over again.
+And starts the process over and over again.

-Created 30 Sep 2016 by Lucas Berbesson for La Fabrique DIY
+Created 30 Sep 2016 by Lucas Berbesson for La Fabrique DIY Modified code 2 Feb 2018 by Stan Katsyuk

+## Note:
+The Laser_cat_mod.ino is mostly the same code but with the laser beint intermittently switched on/off every half second.
+This decreases the risk that your cat will get a laser beam shined in their eye.